microsoft/pxt-common-packages/libs/multiplayer/docs/reference/multiplayer/multiplayer-state.md

 # multiplayer State

-Get a multiplayer state object for a multiplayer state identifier.
+Get the value of a player state identifier.

 ```sig
 mp._multiplayerState(0)
 ```

-To keep track of different types of sprites, a _kind_ is assigned to them.
-This is a value that will help identify them and decide what actions to take when events happen in the game.
-The sprite kinds in your game might be defined like this:
+To keep track of different types of multiplayer states, a _kind_ is assigned to them.
+This is a value that identifies one of the states set for a [Player](/types/player).
+The multiplayer state values in your game might be defined like this:

 ```typescript-ignore
 namespace MultiplayerState {